antiSocialNet/antisocial-friends/README.md

 ## User Endpoints

-The URL form of the endpoints confirm to the collowing conventions:
+The URL form of the endpoints confirm to the following conventions:

 `api-prefix` is the location where antisocial-friends is mounted defined in config